jeronimobarea/jeronimobarea/README.md

 - 🔭 I’m currently working on [Green Man Gaming](https://www.greenmangaming.com/)
 - 🌱 I’m currently looking to learn about Blockchain and Solidity
-- 💬 Ask me about anythin you want!
+- 💬 Ask me about anything you want!
 - ⚡ Fun fact: I do lockpicking 🔒 (As a hobby! 😜)

 ```go